Insaniyat (1994 film): Plot

 SSP Amar Nath Singh breaks into the fortress of criminal Goga, bashes him up, and arrests him.
 Incidentally, Goga was the one responsible for Amar's separation from his parents Hardayal and Shanti Devi.
 He takes him to the police headquarters where he commits suicide.
 But he comes to know that Goga has a son Brijbhan who is now a high-profile criminal with whom several police officers and Indian army officers are working to spread terrorism in India.
 Also, Brijbhan has kept Amar's childhood sweetheart Shalu in his captivity as his mistress.
-To stop them, Amar wants to unite two warring gangsters Karim and Harihan who are constantly at loggerheads with each other due to their different religious backgrounds.
+To stop them, Amar wants to unite two warring gangsters Karim and Hariharan who are constantly at loggerheads with each other due to their different religious backgrounds.
 Both of them regard Amar as their elder brother.
 Karim is in love with a girl named Salma.

 Karim is a powerful and respected gang leader, but he is also driven by deep-seated hatred and rivalry.
 For years, his life has been defined by his intense and violent feud with Hari, a conflict fueled by their different religious backgrounds.
-Karim’s identity and actions are inextricably tied to this animosity, and he is unable to see a path beyond their constant clashes.
+Karim's identity and actions are inextricably tied to this animosity, and he is unable to see a path beyond their constant clashes.

 The story shifts when Inspector Amar uncovers a massive criminal conspiracy led by the influential underworld don, Brijbhan.
 Recognizing the futility of fighting this formidable enemy alone, Amar finally devises an unconventional plan: he decides to unite the two warring gang leaders.

-Amar’s main challenge is to convince Karim to set aside his hatred.
+Amar's main challenge is to convince Karim to set aside his hatred.
 He approaches with an appeal to his humanity.
-He shows Karim how Brijbhan’s criminal activities are indiscriminately harming innocent people and creating chaos, far beyond the scope of their personal rivalry.
+He shows Karim how Brijbhan's criminal activities are indiscriminately harming innocent people and creating chaos, far beyond the scope of their personal rivalry.
 Karim understands that while their feud has been a source of violence, it is Brijbhan's actions that are a direct threat to the very fabric of society.
 Initially, Karim is resistant to the idea of an alliance, unable to let go of his long-held animosity toward Hari.
 However, through Amar's persistent efforts, Karim begins to see the bigger picture.
 He realizes that his rivalry with Hari has been a distraction, blinding him to a far more dangerous and destructive enemy.
 They forget all their differences and resolve to continue the battle between patriots and terrorists.
 They get hold of corrupt police officer Lotaram who is on Brijbhan's payroll, and extract a lot of information regarding Brijbhan's plans to spread terrorism.
 Concurrently, Shanti Devi finds out that Amar is actually her long-lost son, and goes to meet him in prison.
 Also, at the same time, Shalu manages to escape Brijbhan's captivity.
 She meets Amar in jail, and the two long-lost lovers have an emotional reunion.
 However Brijbhan, in disguise, manages to capture Shalu again.